Custom Attributes

 Administrators can create internal custom attributes to add organization-specific details to a threat data object.
 These custom attributes are solely created for internal usage and are never published to collections or shared with subscribers.

 You can create internal custom attributes in the x_x--internal--<attribute_name> format.
-For example, if an analyst wants to create a custom attribute for analyzing IP addresses from an RSS source, you create a tag like x-internal-RSS-IP-address.
+For example, if an analyst wants to create a custom attribute for analyzing IP addresses from an RSS source, they can create a tag like x-internal-RSS-IP-address.
 The x_x--internal-- is case insensitive.

 Reserved Attributes